Book now L:Close

 The specific details of the recipient, the personal data transferred and the purpose of the data transfer can be found in the notes on the respective processing below.

 There is a risk to your personal data as a result of the data transfer.
 In the United States of America, there is no level of data protection comparable to EU law (DS-GVO) and / or national regulations (e.g. BDSG) or sufficient guarantees to ensure an adequate level of data protection.
 Any deficits cannot be compensated by other specific guarantees due to the US legal situation.
-Nevertheless, depending on the service, standard contractual clauses are sometimes used in order to achieve the greatest possible protection for your data.
+Nevertheless, depending on the service, standard contractual clauses are used in order to achieve the greatest possible protection for your data.
 You can find out whether standard contractual clauses are used in the information on the respective services.

 You can revoke your consent at any time with effect for the future.
 The revocation has no influence on the lawfulness of the processing until the time of the revocation.